mremane/nlp-demo/README.md

 > Basic pre-processor of LA Times articles

-Extracts all articles from a .txt file using BeautifulSoup to parse XML-like structure.
+Extracts all articles from a .txt file using BeautifulSoup to parse XML-like structure and processes text using NLTK and python data structures.

 Tokenizes each article, removes stop words and provides total word occurence count per word for all articles.